mmick66/electrate/README.md

 ## Copyright

-The template is provided through the [Creative Commons Licence](https://creativecommons.org/publicdomain/zero/1.0/) while the Icon was provided by [Vecteezy](https://www.vecteezy.com/).
+The template is made available through the [Creative Commons Licence](https://creativecommons.org/publicdomain/zero/1.0/).
+The logo icon was provided by [Vecteezy](https://www.vecteezy.com/).